 Thursday, December 10, 2009

 Her Chunky Monkey blog reminded me of one of the many, many things I once learned from public television.
 It makes me almost sad in a way that I never donated to their telethons.
 Remember those?
 They would give you a Channel Thirteen tote bag if you donated like $200.
-Once I start working again, I'm totally donating!
-I swear it!
+Once I find a full-time time gig again, I'm totally donating!

-Now, I don't want to discredit my grammar school mother, she was awesome and taught me the basics, but Sesame elaborated on things we were taught.
-It was like a detailed visual of what you sorta already knew.
+Now, I don't want to discredit my grammar school mother, she was awesome and taught me the basics, but Sesame elaborated on things I was taught.
+It was like a detailed visual of what I sorta already knew.
 For example.
 Milk.
-You knew it came from a cow, but like how did it get to your breakfast table exactly?
+I knew it came from a cow, but hmm, like how did it get to our breakfast table?
 No problem.
-Thanks to the wonderful writers, directors and producers at PBS, I will always remember.
-Yes, before Food Networks' Unwrapped, we had this video and it will always stay in my mind:
+Thanks to the wonderful writers, directors and producers at PBS, I'll always remember.
+Yes, before Food Networks' Unwrapped, there was this mini docu video that I'll never forget.

 Always on the cusp of cutting edge.
 Sesame taught me my very first opera song with a beautiful long-lashed orange singing, "Habanera" from Carmen.

-Mom, I Need A Dollhouse & A Cat!
+Mom, I Need A Dollhouse And A Cat, STAT!

 Thanks to this vignette, I needed a doll house, pronto!
 Dad bought me one years later, but it wasn't as cool as the one on Sesame Street.

-I was never jazzed about going to the dentist or the doctor and these video helped calm my fears though I loved the segment where the girl brings her llama to the dentist.
+I was never jazzed about going to the dentist or the doctor.
+These video helped calm my fears.
+I always loved the segment where the girl brings her llama to the dentist.
 I think my dentist had the exact same accent as this guy.
 I really do love that Sesame Street was always so New York :)

 The Art of Sandwich Making

-Luckily I never attempted to make an Edith Ann sandwich.
+Luckily I've never attempted to make an Edith Ann sandwich.

 In 1976, my mom had my baby brother.
-I think that's why I liked this video of the mommy bathing baby.
+I think that's why I enjoyed this video of Mommy bathing baby.